LuisTorres262/Creating-a-Virtual-Machine/README.md

 24.)
-Now click that Resource Group whcih was automatically created when we created our Virtual Machine.
-And now click "Delete Resource Group".
+Click the Resource Group that was automatically created when we created our Virtual Machine and click "Delete Resource Group".
 25.)
 Now type the name of the resource group, and click delete.